mehmetcanyuney/CSE4082-Maze-Solver/README.md

       - If land of trap the cost will be 7

 ## How to run the project
-  - Change directory to root of the project
+  - Change directory to `/src` folder
   - Run `python src/__init__.py` with Python3.x